Both Can Be True

 Recs:

 If you loved this, try Guerrieri's debut, Between the Devil and the Deep Blue Sea.
-Also for fans of authors, Jodi Picoult, Lisa Genova, Joyce Maynard, Elizabeth Strout, Celeste Ng, Liane Moriarty, T. Greenwood, Sally Hepworth, Elizabeth Berg, Laurie Frankel, and Claire Lombardo
+Also for fans of authors, Jodi Picoult, Lisa Genova, Joyce Maynard, Elizabeth Strout, Celeste Ng, Liane Moriarty, T. Greenwood, Sally Hepworth, Elizabeth Berg, Laurie Frankel, and Claire Lombardo.

 Author's Note:

 Guerrieri's writing style is deeply intertwined with her background as an advocate for addiction recovery and her experiences in motherhood, as indicated in her insightful and thoughtful Author's Note, providing an even more authentic experience.
 Guerrieri describes her own storytelling as a way to "metabolize" life's challenges, transforming grief into something "we can carry" rather than just escaping it.
 Her background in essay writing on sobriety and motherhood informs a narrative voice that is both compassionate and authoritative regarding recovery.
-Highly recommend subscribing to her insightful newsletter.
+Highly recommend subscribing to her insightful newsletter on Substack.

 ~Visceral & Guttural